klimromanyuk/tg-tts-sum-bot/README.md

 # from texts_en import *
 ```

 LLM prompts respond in the language of the user's message.
+If the message is empty, LLM will respond in the localization language.

 ### BotFather Commands